A Co-op Bathroom Renovation Shines with Sleek Tile & Storage

 Once she was ready to get estimates and interview contractors, Angela said, “Sweeten client services were there for me, ensuring I found [the contractor] who was the right fit for my project.
 It helped make the process feel a bit less daunting.”
 Her Sweeten general contractor was in regular communication with Angela and her designer throughout the process and was responsive to questions, comments, and tweaks along the way.

 Stylewise, Angela wanted to keep things simple and classic yet unique.
 She fell in love with a Kelly Wearstler floor tile that Andrea had shown her and admitted it was her favorite part of the bathroom.
 By contrast, since the floor tile was bold, she chose a white subway tile for the walls with light gray grout for balance.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Angela also included marble niches and shelves, including one next to the sink that mimicked one she had seen in one of Andrea’s previous designs.
 In the shower, she opted for a rain showerhead and a handheld; Andrea also suggested including a hook above the shower niche for yet another shower option.